SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

     - 10 highlights from The Myth of the AI First Draft
     - 4 highlights from Has Google Gone Too Woke?
 Why Even the Biggest Models Still Struggle With Guardrails

+[[2024-02-22]] 6:25 AM — Synced 14 highlights from 3 documents.
+    - 1 highlights from AI Literacy Framework
+    - 6 highlights from AI Is Coming for the Experts.
+First, It Needs Their Help
+    - 7 highlights from Google DeepMind Forms a New Org Focused on AI Safety